Aderonke101/MSSQL_AdventureWorks2012_SQL_Exercises/README.md

 # AdventureWorks2012 SQL Practice

 This repository contains structured SQL practice queries based on Microsoft's AdventureWorks2012 sample database.
 It is designed to demonstrate a range of SQL skills using Microsoft SQL Server (MSSQL).

-# 🧠 AdventureWorks2012 SQL Practice

-This repository showcases my structured and in-depth SQL practice using Microsoft's **AdventureWorks2012** sample database.
+This repository also showcases my structured and in-depth SQL practice using Microsoft's **AdventureWorks2012** sample database.
 It covers essential to advanced SQL concepts in real-world scenarios — from filtering and aggregation to joins, subqueries, views, and window functions.

 ---